JeovaniMartinez/Android-Utils/docs/utilities/about-app.md

 :::

 :::note
-At the moment, the template does not process the language parameter, so if you need to show the terms & policy in different languages you must adjust the code.
+Additionally, when generating the url for the terms & policy, the library also adds the lang parameter with the user's current language code.

+Parameter example: `lang=en`

+You can use that parameter to display the terms in multiple languages, or if you have different urls for each language, put each url in the corresponding strings.xml file and ignore the parameter.
 :::